vboussange/DeepSAR/README.md

 #### Predictors
-As predictors, we used bioclimate variables from the CHELSA dataset.
-To download the same bioclimate variables, go to `data/CHELSA/` and type type
+As predictors, we currently bioclimate variables from the CHELSA dataset.
+To download the same bioclimate variables, go to `data/CHELSA/` and type

 ```
 wget --no-host-directories --force-directories --input-file=envidat.txt
 ```

-## Quick start
-### Inference

-### Training
-0. Make sure you have raw vegetation plot data and predictor variables under `data/`.
-1. Generate training data with `scripts/data_processing/compile_eva_chelsa.py` (you can generate test data with `scripts/data_processing/compile_gift_chelsa.py`)
-2. Train an ensemble model with `train.py`
-3. Make predictions with `project.py`.

 # Citations
-If you use the anonymised data, please cite the following references
+If you use the anonymised data, please cite the following references:

 ```
 @misc{boussange2025,